eluinstra/ebms-core/readme.txt

 - MSSQL
 - Oracle

-You can configure them by including the right xml in your project:
-- nl/clockwork/ebms/components/hsqldb.xml
-- nl/clockwork/ebms/components/mysql.xml
-- nl/clockwork/ebms/components/postgresql.xml
-- nl/clockwork/ebms/components/mssql.xml
-- nl/clockwork/ebms/components/oracle.xml

-And you have to configure the right driver and connection string:
+You can configure them by configuring the right driver and connection string:
 - ebms.jdbc.driverClassName=org.hsqldb.jdbcDriver
 	ebms.jdbc.url=jdbc:hsqldb:mem:<dbname>
 	or